big-tuwien/big-tuwien.github.io/content/publication/tuw-197013/index.md

 abstract: Huge classes with more than 800 students pose a major challenge to lecturers as well as to students, especially when a practical part is included.
-In order to successfully master lectures of this size, novel kinds of teaching media provide a multitude of enhanced opportunities.<br> In this paper, we present our experiences with the application of new media in our undergraduate course Introduction to Object-Oriented Modeling (OOM).
+In order to successfully master lectures of this size, novel kinds of teaching media provide a multitude of enhanced opportunities.
+In this paper, we present our experiences with the application of new media in our undergraduate course Introduction to Object-Oriented Modeling (OOM).
 In this course, we teach approximately 800-1000 students per year the principles and techniques of UML 2.0.
 New media, i.e., technologies other than